Authored by the expert who managed and guided the team behind the South Africa Property Pack

 Which amenities increase rent the most in Cape Town?

-The five amenities that increase rent the most in Cape Town are secure parking, backup power systems, fibre internet, sea or mountain views, and pet-friendly policies.
+The five amenities that lift Cape Town rents the most are backup power, secure parking, strong security, sea or mountain views and modern furnishing.

 In our property pack covering the real estate market in Cape Town, we cover what are the best investments a landlord can make.